Open banking API: What you need to know

 In open banking, APIs are used to make financial data more accessible and to initiate payments.
 Under open banking regulations in the UK, every bank is required to provide an API that can be used by authorised third-party providers (TPPs).
 These APIs allow fintechs, financial institutions, lenders, credit agencies, and others to request consumer data—provided they are authorised and have the consumer’s explicit permission.

 A solution like Yapily aggregates these individual bank APIs into a single integration.
-This not only simplifies access to financial data but also enables businesses to offer payment functionality.
+This not only simplifies access to financial data but also enables businesses to offer Pay by Bank functionality.
 With Yapily, you can combine account information service provider (AISP) capabilities for accessing data with payment initiation service provider (PISP) capabilities for initiating account-to-account payments—all through one API.

 It’s important to note that open banking solutions differ in key aspects, including the number of banks they connect to, the scope of account data they can retrieve, the types of payments they support, and their overall performance as APIs.